-- Check roof, vents, and skylights for damage and replace any missing shingles or broken seals that could lead to leaks.
+- Check roof, vents, and skylights for damage and replace any missing shingles or broken pieces.
 Remove pine needles and leaves that retain moisture.

 - Clean rain gutters to remove fallen leaves and debris.
-Add extensions to rain gutter downspouts to divert water away from the foundation of the home.
+Add extensions to rain gutter downspouts to divert water away from the home's foundation.

 - Replace batteries and test all smoke detectors and carbon monoxide detectors.
 A good time to perform this maintenance is when daylight savings time ends, even if you are in an area that doesn’t "fall back."

-- Have fireplace and chimney professionally cleaned to remove nests or other obstructions.
-Make sure the damper operates properly.
+- Hire professionals to clean the fireplace and chimney of nests or other obstructions.
+Also, make sure the damper operates properly.

-- Have HVAC System inspected and serviced by a professional technician.
-Ask neighbors or friends for recommendations of trustworthy and reputable professionals.
-Clean/replace filters and dust or vacuum intake covers to remove built-up dust.
+- Have the HVAC system inspected and serviced by a professional technician.
+Ask neighbors or friends for recommendations for trustworthy and reputable professionals.
+Clean or replace filters and dust or vacuum intake covers to remove built-up dust.

-- Vacuum or dust electric baseboards to avoid fire hazard.
+- Vacuum or dust electric baseboards to avoid a fire hazard.

-- Pull out your dryer and vacuum lint from hose to avoid potential fire hazard.
+- Pull out your dryer and vacuum lint from the hose to avoid potential fire hazards.

-Home maintenance projects have a way of slipping down the priority list, but if you take the time to maintain the framework and appliances in your home, the risk of costly repairs is greatly diminished.
-Although some are time consuming, many of the tasks are simply visual inspection and verification that everything is in working order.
+Home maintenance projects have a way of slipping down the priority list, but if you take the time to maintain the framework and appliances in your home, the risk of costly repairs dramatically diminishes.
+Although some are time-consuming, many tasks are simply visual inspection and verification that everything is in working order.

 By Dawn M. Smith